OpenAppsRecon/demo/OpenRecon/Readme.md

-# Hands-On: OpenAppsRecon
+# Hands-On: OpenAppsRecon.
+Follow below steps:
-## Follow these steps to work with the OpenAppsRecon demo:

 1. Make sure you have a Python development environment set up.
 If not, refer to the instructions https://github.com/OpenAppsRecon/demo for guidance on setting up the Python development environment.